BigfootDS/tcgsd-visual-card-base/README.md

 }
 ```

-From the root-level metadata, only the `internalName` is required.
+From the root-level metadata, only the `internalName` and `author` are required (and the `email` property of an `author` is required).
 Other properties are optional, however some optional properties are objects and those objects do have required properties.
 For example, if you put in a `name` in your metadata, then the `name` value must be an array of objects where ALL objects must contain a `language` and `content` property with string values.

 An example of a full `metadata.json` file is here: